hungrybluedev/whisker/README.md

    use `os.read_file(path_to_json)` to read the JSON contents and then plug this into the `from_json` function.

+It is not necessary, but it is recommended to use filenames that contain `*.wskr.*` somewhere in the file name.

 ## The CLI

 _whisker_ may also be used as a standalone command-line program to process